 • Values are calculated for all non-yellow cells that do not have either “0” or “#VALUE!”.

-Q7: Why was the CO2 concentration you measured outside 405 A&H higher than this value, which is the expected CO2 concentration in remote areas?
-We are going to explore CO2 sources and sinks in Lab 5 (The Carbon Cycle).
+Q9: Why was the CO2 concentration you measured outside 405 A&H higher than this value, which is the expected CO2 concentration in remote areas?
+Lab 5 (The Carbon Cycle) explores carbon sources and sinks.

 The fifth sheet (Sea Level Pressure) converts the surface pressure you obtained or measured and converts it to an equivalent pressure at sea level.
 If you are at sea level, then no changes have been made to the surface pressure.
 If your location is above sea level, then the sea level pressure (SLP) for your location is higher than the surface pressure.
 If your location is below sea level — which is not very common, then the sea level pressure (SLP) for your location is lower than the surface pressure.
 The mean sea-level pressure (SLP) for the globe is 1013.2 hPa.